-It is my pleasure to forward to the Assembly and community the balanced FY18 Revised Operating and Capital Budgets.
-In the first year of each two-year budget, the Assembly adopts the first year's budget (FY17) and approves, in concept, the second year's budget (FY18).
-The FY18 Approved budget has been revised to reflect known and anticipated changes that are expected to occur in the coming fiscal year.
-It is being brought back before the Assembly for review and consideration before final adoption.
-The FY18 Revised budget is introduced prior to knowing the extent of impacts to CBJ's budget from changes in the State of Alaska Budget.
-To balance the general government (GG) portion of the budget I have included a \$500,000 reduction in GG Department (GGD) operating budgets (currently unallocated) and recommend drawing \$1.4 million from available fund balance.
+It is my pleasure to forward to the Assembly and community the official Budget Book detailing the FY18 Operating and Capital Budgets, as adopted by the Assembly on June 5, 2017.
+This is the second year of the FY17 and FY18 two-year budget period.
+In the first year the Assembly adopts the first year's budget (FY17) and approves, in concept, the second year's budget (FY18).
+The FY18 Adopted budget has been revised to reflect known and anticipated changes that are expected to occur in the coming fiscal year.
+To balance the general government (GG) portion of the budget include a draw \$0.8 million from available fund balance.